michesp42/michesp42.github.io/content/posts/how-i-track-my-dotfiles/index.md

 it, which is perfect for tracking dotfiles that are all scattered all around in your home directory.

-In the following sections I will show how to set up a bare repository and some additional git configurations especially if you wanna add a `README` and `LICENSE` for your repository but don't want them to cluttering up your home directory.
+In the following sections I will show how to set up a bare repository with some additional git configurations especially if you wanna add a `README` and `LICENSE` for your repository but don't want them to cluttering up your home directory.